storybookjs/marko/docs/api/new-frameworks.md

 title: 'Frameworks'
 ---

-**One of Storybook’s most powerful aspects is that it’s architected to support any web framework.
-It supports React, Vue, Angular, Web Components, Svelte and over a dozen others.
-This work in progress guide helps you get started on adding new framework support for Storybook.**
+Storybook is architected to support diverse web frameworks including React, Vue, Angular, Web Components, Svelte and over a dozen others.
+This guide helps you get started on adding new framework support for Storybook.

 ### Scaffolding a new framework